naruyaizumi/liora-lib/README.md

 All prebuilt binaries are compiled for **Ubuntu 24.04 LTS (x64)**.
 Errors outside this environment are **not library bugs** unless dependencies are properly installed.

 **Liora-lib** is a high-performance Node.js native addon providing multimedia and system-level utilities.
-It exposes modules for cron scheduling, media conversion, sticker encoding, EXIF metadata handling, and optimized HTTP fetching — all implemented in C++ with an ES module interface.
+It exposes modules for media conversion, sticker encoding, EXIF metadata handling, and optimized HTTP fetching — all implemented in C++ with an ES module interface.

 ---